 One of the common dishes for a Bong get-together…and why not!
 Anybody wants to fall for those Jumbo Prawns along with rich, thick coconut gravy.
 Generally ready with mild spices to give extra space to the divine aroma of Prawns and Coconut...Here’s the Recipe of Chingri Macher Malaicurry.

 Chana is not Paneer!
-It is strictly Chana curdled from milk and transformed into a no onion no garlic curry with big Potato chunks and the result is mouthwatering Chanar Dalna; the phenomenal Bengali vegan dish.
+It is strictly Chana curdled from milk and transformed into a no onion no garlic curry with big Potato chunks.
+The result is mouthwatering Chanar Dalna; the phenomenal Bengali vegan dish.
 You will only be able to differentiate between Paneer and Chana after having this Runny Curry.
-Here goes the recipe link of Chanar Dalna.
+Here goes the recipe link to Chanar Dalna.

 A traditional Dish without using Onion or garlic again!
-That is what Bengali vegetarian dishes are about where we con;t add onion and garlic while cooking and one of the popular and top-ranked of the list is Cholar Daal which is a thick lentil soup prepared with Bengal Gram and flavored with pieces of coconut, raisins and a punch of Ghee.
-Mostly served with Luchi, Cholar Daal is a traditional Bengali Daal.
+That is what Bengali vegetarian dishes are about where we don't add onion and garlic while cooking.
+One of the popular and top-ranked of the list is Cholar Daal.
+This Daal is thick, prepared with Bengal Gram and flavored with pieces of coconut, raisins and a dollop of Ghee.
+Mostly served with Luchi Cholar Daal is a signature Bengali dish.

-One more example of a Bengali dish with no use of Onions and Garlic in it – Dhokar Dalna.
-Though the recipe is a bit complicated but the result is not at all complicated … Basically “Dhoka” is “Lentil Cake” prepared with a blend of Bengal Gram paste and some spices and Dalna is the rich gravy flavored with Bengali Garam Masala and Ginger paste.
+Another example of a Bengali dish with no use of Onions and Garlic in it – Dhokar Dalna.
+Though the recipe is a bit complicated, however, the end result is not at all complicated!
+Basically “Dhoka” is “Lentil Cake” prepared with a blend of Bengal Gram paste and some spices and Dalna is the rich gravy flavored with Bengali Garam Masala and Ginger paste.
 Dhokar Dalna goes superbly with Luchi or Steamed Rice.
 Do try the Recipe and you will love it for sure.

-Bongs just love their piece of fish!!!!!!
-There are several types of Fish preparation available as part of the Bong Cuisine and “Doi Mach” is one of the best of the lot and not only that it is nothing but easy to prepare Doi Mach.
-“Doi Mach” is mostly prepared with either Rohu or Hilsa is nothing but fish steamed along with plain curd and some green chilies and it tastes amazing!!!!
+Bongs just love their portion of fish!
+There are several types of Fish preparation available as part of the Bong Cuisine.
+“Doi Mach” is one of the best of the lot! it is nothing but easy to prepare Doi Mach.
+Moreover, the cooking process is damn easy.
+“Doi Mach” is mostly prepared with either Rohu or Hilsa.
+It is nothing but fish steamed along with plain curd and some green chilies and it tastes amazing!
 Here goes the Recipe link of Doi Maach with Rohu or Katla and Doi Ilish.

 Bhapa means “Steamed” and this particular dish “Ilish Bhapa” is a legend in the Bengali Cuisine.
-A minimalistic recipe but the taste is amazing - Hilsa steamed with Mustered paste, Green Chilies, and Mustard oil and that’s all …..
-Our celebrity fish does not like to be cooked with extra spices!!!!
+A minimalistic recipe but the taste is amazing - Hilsa steamed with Mustered paste, Green Chilies, and Mustard oil and that’s all.
 Should try it in either “Bhajahari Manna “or in “Ohh Calcutta” or if you want to make it at home; here’s the recipe of Ilish Bhapa.

-What would be the easiest way to describe a Bong’s Sunday!!!!
-Well, it has to be a bit lethargic, many cups of tea and obviously 2-3 different newspapers and discussion about anything and everything and finally … A grand lunch with Bhat and Kochi Pathar Jhol …
+What would be the easiest way to describe a Bong’s Sunday!
+Well, it has to be a bit lethargic, many cups of tea and obviously 2-3 different newspapers and discussion about anything and everything!
+After that, a grand lunch with Bhat and Kochi Pathar Jhol!

 Watery Mutton curry with pieces of potatoes visible and that heavenly aroma!
-Bongs can never detach themselves from this typical Bengali Mutton dish ….
-Easily available in any Bengali specialty Restaurant but Kochi Pathar Jhol can be prepared easily at home with ease.
+Bongs can never detach themselves from this typical Bengali Mutton dish.
+Though available in any Bengali specialty Restaurant but Kochi Pathar Jhol can be prepared easily at home.

-Though the name is a bit weird but not the dish!!!!!
-We Bongs are very good in addition and alteration and the best example is Kolkata biryani… Derived from the Awadhi Biryani; Kolkata Biryani is characterized by the presence of a big piece of Potato along with meat and Egg within …
+Though the name is a bit weird but not the dish!
+We Bongs are very good in addition and alteration and the best example is Kolkata biryani.
+Derived from the Awadhi Biryani; Kolkata Biryani is characterized by the presence of a big piece of Potato along with meat and Egg!

 A plate full of royal flavored yellowish white rice and 1-2 pieces of Mutton/Chicken, 1 full boiled egg and a big chunk of Potato!!!!!
 What else???
 I need one more plate…..

-One should Visit “India Restaurant”, “Shiraz” , “Royal”, “Aminia” , Aliya, or “Dada Boudir Hotel” for this exotic delicacy while in Kolkata !!!!!
+One should Visit “India Restaurant”, “Shiraz” , , “Aminia” , Aliya, or “Dada Boudir Hotel” for this exotic delicacy while in Kolkata !!!!!
 Though one of my personal favorite is “Khaja Biriyani Centre“, a small Biriyani Shop near Kalighat.

-Now it’s turn of the popular dessert “Misti Doi” and please mind the accent!!!!!!
-“Miistii Dooooi” …..
-Thickened curd flavored with good amount of sugar and set in earthen pot ….
-A unique blend of curd and earthen flavor coming from the bowl or hundi used for setting the curd …..
+Now it’s turn of the popular dessert “Misti Doi” and please mind the accent; “Miistii Dooooi” Thickened curd flavored with a good amount of sugar and set in the earthen pot.
+A unique blend of curd and earthen flavor coming from the bowl or hundi used for setting the curd.

-Misti Doi is available in almost each and every confectioner in Kolkata but you should visit “Sen Mahashay” or “Ganguram” or “Mollar Chawk” for your pot of Doi.
+Misti Doi is available in almost each and every confectioner's shop in Kolkata.
+Here go my three favorite shops “Sen Mahashay” or “Ganguram” or “Mollar Chawk”.

-Though the name is a bit weird but Muri Ghonto is one of the signature dishes from Bong Cuisine prepared with Rice and head of Fish (mostly Rehu Fish/ Rui Mach or Katla fish) and we mostly have it with plain rice.
-Muri Ghonto is one of the unique dishes where Rice is added in a side dish to give it a bod.
-Here goes the recipe of Muri Ghonto if you are a fisheterian and love to have the fish head.
+Muri Ghonto is one of the signature dishes from Bong Cuisine prepared with Rice and head of Fish.
+We mostly use the head of Rehu Fish/ Rui Mach or Katla fish.
+Muri Ghonto is one of the unique dishes where Rice is added in a side dish to give it a body.
+Here goes the recipe of Muri Ghonto if you are a fishetarian and love to have the fish head.

-Though popular as Kathi Roll in other states but typical Kolkata Rolls available in almost every tiny road of Kolkata are different from the Non-bong version of it.
-Roll can be prepared with Chicken or Mutton but the basic version i.e. a simple roll prepared with Egg is probably the best of the lot.
+There is no chance that my 20 Bengali Dishes to Try Before You Die list will not have street food.
+Though popular as Kathi Roll in other states, however, typical Kolkata Rolls available in almost every tiny road of Kolkata are different from the Non-bong version of it.
+Roll can be prepared with Chicken or Mutton.
+However, the basic version i.e. a simple roll prepared with Egg.
+This is probably the best of the lot.
 In case you are not based out of Kolkata and wish to have authentic Egg roll then you can try out the recipe of Kolkata style Egg Roll.

-Pithe / Pitha are typical Bengali Cakes mostly prepared in winters … both Sweet and Salty versions are available, though sweet versions are popular than the salty versions … to name with “Gokul Pithe”, “Ras Bara”, “Patisapta”, “Golap Pithe” are quite common.
+Pithe / Pitha are typical Bengali Cakes mostly prepared in winters.
+Both Sweet and Salty versions are available, though sweet versions are popular than the salty versions … to name with “Gokul Pithe”, “Ras Bara”, “Patisapta”, “Golap Pithe” are quite common and indeed is an integral part of my 20 Bengali Dishes to Try Before You Die list.
 It’s not that easy to get Pithe other than Patisapta in any shop so ask your Bong friends to help with a box full of Pitha.
-Here goes the recipe of Patisapta Pitha.
+Here goes the recipe for Patisapta Pitha.

 - Potoler Dolma

 We love our veggies as well as not so veggies and love to make a mix and match!!!
 Jokes apart.
 Let me introduce Potoler Dolma; A dish which derives its name from Turkish cuisine where Dolma means stuffed vegetables.
-This classical Bengali dish is prepared with the Pointed guard as it’s heart which is conventionally stuffed with mutton keema but also found with other stuffing varieties as well for e.g. stuffing prepared with Chicken, Fish, Paneer, Daal etc.
+This classic Bengali dish is prepared with the Pointed guard as it’s heart which is conventionally stuffed with mutton keema but also found with other stuffing varieties as well for e.g. stuffing prepared with Chicken, Fish, Paneer, Daal etc.

 Even Barak Obama was served with this signature fish curry prepared with Mustard paste known as Shorse Bata diye Macher Jhal.
+How can I make a list of 20 Bengali Dishes to Try Before You Die without fish!
 A deadly combo of Fish and Mustard paste, Macher Jhal is truly a Bong signature dish.
-Here goes the recipe link of the authentic Shorse Bata diye Macher Jhal.
+Here goes the recipe link to the authentic Shorse Bata diye Macher Jhal.

 Shukto, the divine one!
-Shukto is a Mix –Veg dominated by a bitter guard and with runny gravy and prepared with as many as 8-9 types of veggies.
-Taste wise nothing can beat it!!!!!
-A True Bengali Thali is incomplete without Shukto.
-Shukto can be found in any Bengali Restaurant including “Bhajahari Manna” an “Ohh Calcutta”.
+It is a Mix –Veg dominated by a bitter guard and with runny gravy and prepared with as many as 8-9 types of veggies.
+Taste wise nothing can beat it!
+A True Bengali Thali is incomplete without it and so is my 20 Bengali Dishes to Try Before You Die list.
+Shukto can be found in any Bengali Restaurant including “Bhajahari Manna” and “Ohh Calcutta”.
 A Bong cook is certified probably by his/her ability to make Shukto.
 Here is the Recipe of Shukto to try it out at home.

 Rosogolla’s are worldwide popular Bong Dessert but Sandesh is nothing but charming!!!!
-Be it a Pranhara or a Kancha Golla or may be Jal Bhara Talsans … Sandesh is many faced but tasty in its every Avatar.
+Be it a Pranhara or a Kancha Golla or maybe Jal Bhara Talsans.
+There is an enormous variety of Sandesh available.